Donrafaeli/mind-palace/content/_index.md

 # Mind Palace

-Less online garden and more excuse for a full stack web development project.
+Less a digital garden then an excuse for a full stack web development project.
 An attempt to clear and organize thought patterns and recombine them in interesting ways.
+A wiki for myself.

 ## Proclamation

-The intended use for my :european_castle: Mind Palace is thus:
+The intended use for :european_castle: Mind Palace is thus:

 + Develop my writing [ writing = thinking ]
 + Put some restless mind patterns on calm paper